serCJm/static-site-corp/README.md

-# static-site-corp
+# <a href="#">Corp - A Small Corporation Website Template</a>

-A responsite website template for a small corporate website.
+Corp is a responsive template for a small business.
+It features a mobile responsive design.

+## Goals

+- Practice HTML and CSS
+- Improve Flexbox skills

+## Implementation

+- Editor: VS Code
+- Front-end: HTML, CSS.